This article was checked for nutritional accuracy by: Kathryn Bubeck, Registered Dietician

 Of course, if used improperly, then a replacement shake could lead to excessive weight gain.
-Seniors who are perfectly capable of eating a healthy, well-balanced diet without restrictions should consider limiting their reliance on shakes.
+Seniors who can eat a healthy, well-balanced diet without restrictions should consider limiting their reliance on shakes.

 There are several factors that a senior should consider before they begin using meal replacement shakes.
 The first is whether or not it will help them meet their daily calorie needs.

-Second, if they have diabetes, then they need to ensure that the shake will not interfere with their condition.
+Second, if they have diabetes, they must ensure that the shake will not interfere with their condition.
 Some shakes are designed more for flavor than their health benefits.

 Benefits of Meal Replacement Shakes for Seniors and Older Adults

 There is such a large variety of shakes on the market that you’re guaranteed to find a drink that contains the key nutrients missing from your daily routine.

 Increased Protein Intake